cube-js/cube/docs/Cube.js-Backend/Deployment.md

 Make sure, your Redis allows at least 15 concurrent connections.
 Set `REDIS_TLS` env variable to `true` if you want to enable secure connection.

+> **NOTE:** Cube.js server instances used by same tenant environments should have same Redis instances.
+Otherwise they will have different query queues which can lead to incorrect pre-aggregation states and intermittent data access errors.

 ### Redis Pool

 If `REDIS_URL` is provided Cube.js will create Redis pool with 2 min and 1000 max of concurrent connections by default.